MattZhao/cs186-projects/hw3/README.md

 For this task, implement `filter`, `flatMap`, `reduceByKey`, and `join` (you may implement these in any order).
 More details on what each function should do are provided in the notebook comment blocks.
 If numPartitions is not given, you should maintain the same number of current partitions.

+##### Quick clarifications: `filter` and `flatMap` are streaming. `reduceByKey` and `join` will require you to materialize the data.
+In reality, materializing the data may not fit into memory.
+Therefore, in real life, you'll need to utilize out-of-core mechanisms, but making you do that for a 2 week project would be cruel and inhumane, so *you can ignore this for now*.

 ---
 **Note:** Parts 3 and 4 can be found in `HW3_II.ipynb`.